Gag reflex and stress

 Under times of heavy stress, high anxiety situations, and physically strenuous activity (especially running), I tend to gag and dry heave.
 When I am at rest, this never happens.
 I even gagged in class at my last mid-term because I was nervous about the test.
 This did not start until I was 18 years old and when I joined the military.
 I am 27 now.

 I no longer wish to be this way.
 The military doctors said that I just have a sensitive gag reflex.
 Well, this is not normal; it's too sensitive.
 I would like to be a normal person and not gag in public when I get nervous or have to speak in front of large crowds.
 Do you have any idea what is wrong with me?
 My wife says that I need to have my tonsils taken out, but she is not a doctor.
 Gagging during sex is a big mood killer for her also, but the high excitement and physical activity just tightens my throat and I get choked out.
 Please help.
 What do I need to do?

-- Unpleasant odors, like sulfur from rotten eggs.
+- Unpleasant odors, such as sulfur from rotten eggs

 - Sensitivity to certain foods and liquids to which you might be allergic

 Some options for the short term include topical benzocaine gel, which can temporarily numb the area.
 However, it's critical to keep in mind that this isn't recommended as a long-term solution.
 For long-term solutions, you may want to discuss options with your health care provider to alleviate your feelings of anxiety and stress.
 In addition, empirical evidence shows that temperature-controlled radiofrequency can desensitize the general area responsible for the gag reflex.
 Radiofrequency ablation (RFA) is a procedure that uses an electrical current produced by a radio wave to heat up a small area of nerve tissue, thereby decreasing pain and sensitivity from the specific area in question.